preschian/k-workers/README.md

-# assets-cdn
+# cf-workers

-CDN for KodaDot assets.
-Powered by cloudflare r2 + worker
+poc for cf-workers